Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 Google Search Console can help you check the usability of your pages on mobile devices.

-Check the “Mobile Usability” report (available in both new and the old version of GSC) and have a look at which pages are optimized for mobile devices and which need more work.
+Check the “Mobile Usability” report and have a look at which pages are optimized for mobile devices and which need more work.

 Use Google’s recommendation as a guideline to fix potential errors.